Projects are thought to be "containers" of sub-projects and tasks. You want to set up a new project if you have a new group of people collaborating.

 Project Planning & Scheduling

-Project Planning using native ]po[ features
+Project Planning using ]po[ features

 b) Assign resources to your main project